conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

 The C/C++ dependency layer is a different story.
 Somewhere between `pyproject.toml` and `CMakeLists.txt`, a `find_package(OpenSSL)` has to resolve.
-In practice, most projects solve that outside the wheel build: through system packages, vendored source trees, `FetchContent`, a separate native package manager install step, or platform-specific scripts in CI.
+In practice, most projects solve that outside the wheel build: through system packages, vendored source trees, `FetchContent` or a separate native package manager install step.
 That means a separate step to manage before the Python build, often duplicated across CI configurations and developer setups.

 Today, we are happy to introduce **conan-py-build**, a PEP 517 build backend that brings Conan's C/C++ dependency management directly into the Python wheel